-jo reyes-boitel is a poet, essayist, and playwright.
+jo reyes-boitel is a poet, essayist, and playwright. jo is also a queer, mixed-Latina working in community.
 Somehow born in Minnesota, her family calls Texas, Florida, Mexico, and/or Cuba home.

 Recent and forthcoming publications include Scalawag Journal, Windward Review, La Voz de Esperanza, Chachalaca Review, Borderlands, The Americas Review, and Your Impossible Voice.